Amit Gupta and the social media search for a cure

 At these parties, prospective donors swab the inside of their cheeks to collect DNA.
 The swabs are then sent to be tested and registered in the national bone marrow registry.
 Once on the registry, donors are kept in the system until they age out at 61, and can be called at any time if their marrow matches that of a patient in need.

+Even within communities underrepresented on the bone marrow registry, people often rally around a sick individual by volunteering to donate marrow.
+But these donation drives do not always benefit all patients.
 "I've heard of two people, close friends of mine, who joined the registry hoping to help match someone in particular," says Sachin Jain, a professor of medicine at Harvard University and a social media consultant.

 "Heartbreakingly, they matched someone else in the registry, but declined to donate," he said, unwilling to undergo a medical procedure for a stranger.